The best hot dog joint in every state

 New Mexico: Urban Hotdog Company, Albuquerque

 Serving some of America's most creative hot dogs, the Urban Hotdog Company has a menu long enough to please everyone.
-Potato-wrapped sausage, spicy Italian sausage, Guinness-soaked bratwurst – they've got it all.
-Don't forget to order the superb fried onion strings with chipotle mayo to go with your dog.
+There are 18 different hot dogs, ranging from the simple to the sublime.
+Potato-wrapped sausage, Polish sausage, bacon-coated – they've got it all.
+There's a reason Albuquerque The Magazine named it the best hot dog joint in the area six times!
+Don't forget to order the fried Onion Strings with chipotle mayo to go with your dog.

 North Carolina: The Roast Grill, Raleigh

-Like your hot dogs with a bit of ketchup?
-It's too bad if you've come to The Roast Grill because owner George Poniros serves just one thing and one thing only – a sausage, perfectly grilled to a slight char, covered in chili or slaw (or both) and that's it.
-Don't ask for mayo, cheese, or fries because you won't get those either.
-He must be doing something right because it gets a big thumbs up from customers.
+Like your hot dogs loaded with ketchup?
+How about with a side of fries?
+Well, if that's the case, The Roast Grill isn't for you.
+Owner George Poniros serves one thing only: a sausage, perfectly grilled to a slight char, covered in chili or slaw (or both) and served in a bun.
+Don't ask for mayo, cheese, or fries, because they're not on the menu.
+He must be doing something right, though, because this spot is a huge hit with customers.

 North Dakota: DogMahal DogHaus, Grand Forks